PhD & Early Career Program

 Similar to the PhD students of the programme also for young scientists (within their first 8 years of their professional career after completing the PhD) the TR 172 provides an excellent opportunity to increase their international profile and visibility, to establish long–lasting research cooperations, and to strengthen independent research and leadership skills.

-We as a council are representing the concerns and ideas of the PhDs and are the student’s voice in the Scientific Steering Team (SST) meetings among the Professors, PIs and other senior researchers of (AC)³.
+Since June 2023, we have new PhD representatives (see above), who followed our previous council.
+We as a council are representing the concerns and ideas of the PhDs and are the student’s voice in the Scientific Steering Team (SST) meetings among the Professors, PIs and other senior researchers of (AC)³:

 On general matters we are working as a team.
 You can contact your local rep at any time: